dmbarbour/wikilon/docs/ApplicationModel.md

 ## Forum-like Applications

-We can drop the head entry from a REPL or Notebook, and still compute the relationships using a reverse-lookup index.
-For example, we can reverse-lookup all references to `repl-foo-1`, and filter for those where the first word is `repl-foo-1`, and we'd allow for a many-to-one relationship between an entry and replies.
-Taken transitively up to, say, five levels and we'd have a typical forum-like display.
-Optionally, we could relax the first word filter or filter for replies within the thread `repl-foo-*` to further tweak the threading model.
+We can drop or ignore the head entry (`repl-foo-hd`) from a REPL or Notebook, and still compute the relationships using a reverse-lookup index.
+For example, we can reverse-lookup all references to `repl-foo-1`, and filter for those where the first word is `repl-foo-1`, and we would find `repl-foo-2`.
+But in general, this would allow for a many-to-one relationship, multiple "direct continuations" of `repl-foo-1`.
+Alternatively, we can relax the first-word constraint to find more reactions in a directed acyclic graph, or limit our view to thread-local reactions via `repl-foo-*`.

-In any case, this produces an append-mostly tree structure (or acyclic graph) with spreadsheet and REPL-like characteristics.
-This could make an interesting basis to model actual multi-user forums, allowing for data-rich "discussions" that draw data from packages and compute a shared environment, especially if taken together with *Natural Language Inspired Meta-Programming* to build partial models with soft constraints.
+If we compute reactions to some depth (such as five levels), we might render it as a forum thread with occasional "discussion continues here" links.
+Besides source, we can render the computed values at each step.
+This could represent a discussion forum with embedded data and spreadsheet-like characteristics.
+This could be especially interesting if we're working with higher level functions that construct partial models with soft constraints (cf. *Natural Language Inspired Meta-Programming*), so our "discussion" is highly robust and reactive to incremental changes.

+Compared to the linear REPL or Notebook, the forum tree structure is relatively awkward to render.
+But it's much more amenable to multi-party discussion.

 # Managed Dictionaries